madihamujahid123/CSCE155-C-Lab02/worksheet.md

 a) Run the `area` program with 3 and 4 as inputs.
 What value do you get?
-Is this result correct?
+Is this result correct? input:enter base of triangle:3
+      enter height of triangle:4
+      result =0.000000
+      This is not a correct answer as by not adding perenthises for precedence of * and /.

 b) Execute the program again with inputs 3 and 5.
 Does the program give correct results?
-Why not?
+Why not? input:enter base of triangle:3
+      enter height of triangle:5
+      result:0.000000
+      it gives incorrect result as  multiplication of two int gives an int value but in the  formula 1/2 give 0.5 which is float.

 c) Fix the program by editing the `area.c` source code so that the program produces correct results.
+The area is =8.0000000 sq units increaed precedence of * by perenthesis.